A WORLD AWAY

-I need to preface this by saying that while the dynamic of transmission in Africa is markedly different, due to a few very significant variables, most of the straight men that acquire HIV In North America, Europe, Russia and the CIS and list only heterosexual intercourse as a risk factor, are later discovered to have a history of IV drug use that included sharing syringes, or a history of unprotected anal sex with an HIV positive, and currently infectious, man.
+I need to situate this by saying that the dynamic of transmission in Africa is markedly different, due to a few very significant variables such as other co-morbid conditions and open, weeping venereal lesions allowing for transmission from woman to man through the penis.
+However, most of the men that acquire HIV In North America, Europe, Russia and the CIS and list only heterosexual intercourse as a risk factor, are later discovered to have a history of IV drug use that included sharing syringes, or a history of unprotected anal sex with an HIV positive, and currently infectious, man.
 Can it theoretically happen via heterosexual, female to male transmission?
 Yes, it can.
-However that is the very infrequent exception, not the rule.
+However in North America, that is the very infrequent exception, not the rule.

 Having said that, please be aware that I am only referring to female to male heterosexual transmission potential, as male to female transmission is a very efficient way to transmit and / or become infected with HIV.